With reporting from Jeff Fournier.

 In Canada, hydro power is the leading source of electricity, accounting for more than 60 per cent of overall generation.
-Hydro power is so deeply rooted in Canada, that many people use the terms “hydro” and “electricity” interchangeably.
+Hydro power is so deeply rooted in Canada that many people use the terms “hydro” and “electricity” interchangeably.

-It was during the 1800s that we first learned to use water to make electricity, thanks to the invention of the generator early in that century.
-This machine, in its simplest form, is composed of wires wound around a stationary casing, electromagnets wound around a movable shaft and a propeller or turbine that is attached to the end of that shaft.
-To keep the shaft spinning, a hydroelectric station uses falling water that is directed at the turbine.
+It was during the 1800s when people first learned to use water to make electricity thanks to the invention of the generator early in that century.
+In its simplest form, this machine is composed of wires wound around a stationary casing, electromagnets wound around a movable shaft and a propeller or turbine attached to the end of that shaft.
+To keep the shaft spinning, a hydroelectric station uses falling water directed at the turbine.

 Hydro power facilities are designed to have long lives that can be extended indefinitely through refurbishment and upgrades.
-It is quite common for hydroelectric generators to operate for decades and oftentimes a century or more.
+It is common for hydroelectric generators to operate for decades and oftentimes a century or more.

-Located on the Beaver River in the small community of Eugenia, in the municipality of Grey Highlands, the station is the oldest operating hydroelectric plant in Ontario constructed by the Hydroelectric Power Commission of Ontario, the predecessor of today’s Ontario Power Generation.
+Located on the Beaver River in the small community of Eugenia, which is in the municipality of Grey Highlands, the station is the oldest operating hydroelectric plant in Ontario constructed by the Hydroelectric Power Commission of Ontario, the predecessor of today’s Ontario Power Generation.

 Eugenia has become a tourist and cottage destination.
 Lake Eugenia, created when the area was flooded for the dam that would provide water to the power station, is home to about 400 cottages.
 Anglers are drawn by the lake’s largemouth bass, rock bass, perch, sunfish and bullhead catfish.

 The Bruce Trail, which follows the Niagara Escarpment through southwestern Ontario, runs through Eugenia as part of a large network of local nature trails and conservation areas.